Office of Public Health Practice

 Data Analysis Project (MS Programs)

 Second year students in the MS in Epidemiology and MS in Biostatistics programs perform a substantial data analysis project as a culminating experience under the supervision of a department faculty member.
 Students are encouraged to pursue projects based in outside sponsoring organizations including healthcare facilities, government agencies, non-profit organizations, health insurance companies, consulting firms, pharmaceutical companies, and other academic departments.
 Students find these opportunities through Symplicity, their faculty mentor’s research or connections, or through their own networking with potential sponsoring organizations.
+For more information, please contact Mary Carty.

 This handout reviews job and internship online databases that may assist you in your search.